SIP Trunks replace the traditional phone line (ISDN line) that requires a physical connection between to points, so you can make calls.

 SIP Trunks are perfect for linking multiple methods of communication, so fully support Unified Communications.

 At Dalys we work with several SIP partners, all offering different line and call packages, so we can recommend one that suits your business.
+Read our guide on what technology you will need to support an agile workforce.

 Just a couple of things to remember; SIP is reliant upon connectivity; therefore it is important to understand your call volumes and bandwidth requirements to ensure you get optimum service performance and reliability.